Kapil Talwalkar: Career

 Talwalkar launched his professional acting career as a hip origami prodigy in Animals out of Paper, which opened East West Players’ 50th season.
 He was cast in Operation Othello, a pilot for a virtual reality series that was not picked up.
 In 2018, he was cast in the ABC drama pilot False Profits as a series regular.

 He is best known for his main role as Tobin in NBC's Zoey’s Extraordinary Playlist.
 He reprised the role in the Roku film Zoey’s Extraordinary Christmas.'
 He performed the songs "Don't Speak", "Tracks of My Tears", "Sing", "Shake It Off", "One", "Kiss Me" and "It's the Hard-Knock Life" during the run of the series, and "Home Sweet Home" during the movie.
 Talwalkar also had a recurring role in Nickelodeon’s animated series, The Loud House.
 In late 2021, he joined the casts of NBC's Night Court and the reboot of Charmed on The CW.
 On December 28, 2023, it was announced that Kapil Talwalkar will depart after one season of Night Court.
 He was also lead in the independent film Paper Flowers, released in 2024.

 In 2025, it was announced that Talwalkar would join the cast of Peacock’s The 'Burbs as a series regular.
 Talwalkar has also performed in a number of theatrical productions and plays such as Philip Ridley's Radiant Vermin.
 He also appeared in Saheem Ali's Twelfth Night; or What You Will at The Public Theater’s Free Shakespeare in the Park at the Delacorte Theater, playing the role of Fabian opposite Lupita Nyong'o, Sandra Oh and Peter Dinklage which was broadcast on November 25, 2025 as a part of PBS' Great Performances.

+Personal life

+His girlfriend is actress Avery Kristen Pohl.